Intel 486 DX Processor Chip Lapel Pin (1992)

 Item #603 & 703

-This is a rare gold plated bracelet that has three actual Intel Pentium processor chips, one on each link.
+This is a rare gold-plated bracelet from Intel that features three actual Intel Pentium processor chips, one on each link.

-On the back of each link is the Intel logo embossed into the piece.
+On the back of each bracelet link is the Intel logo embossed into the piece.

-On the back of each link is the Intel logo embossed into the piece.
+On the back of each chip is the Intel Inside / Pentium logo embossed into the piece.

-Actual Intel Pentium CPU Die embedded in metal gold-toned setting.
+Actual Intel "P5" Pentium Processor Chip embedded in metal gold-toned setting.

 Measures 3/4" x 3/4".